pflegende/diatoolsExploration/README.md

 `*` ... **LL** this is what we call a Linklist

-## of topic - result of curiosity  :P
+## off topic - result of curiosity  :P

+(may be to move it later to other repo with better focus on this, yet not namend, topic))

 https://github.com/marketplace  your suggestion "+" or "-" ..., alternatives for this LL?